 Coffices also have the appeal of coffee likely being better than any typically served in your traditional office space.
 Manila is the home to a couple of interesting coffee shop concepts, with one in Makati converting to a bar in the evening and many others attached to restaurant counterparts that could compliment your morning joe.

 Green and Open Spaces

 Parks and greenery — one of the things that Manila is missing out on.
 As we struggle through city planning and an increasing need for residential spaces, it’s not surprising that the city doesn’t have more public spaces to get some fresh air.

-However, while they are far and few between, these more natural working spaces do exist.
-The University of the Philippines’ Sunken Garden found in their Diliman campus always boasts many budding young creators trying to get their fix of sunshine to keep productive.
+However, while they are far between, these more natural working spaces do exist.
+The University of the Philippines’ Sunken Garden found in their Diliman campus always boasts many budding young creators trying to get their fix of sunshine to stay productive.

 Many of the green spaces in BGC will also often find themselves hosts to a more mobile workforce.
 And if you’re one to frequent the villages and subdivisions sprawled across the Metro, you might spot a digital nomad or two at your local park benches.

 It’s undeniable that the landscape for productive spaces is truly changing, and that addressing all of these up-and-coming needs would be a challenge.
 However, while it seems that Manila is only just adjusting to these new needs, if recent efforts are a good basis to go by, there might be some innovative and interesting solutions to watch out for in the years to come.